 Development in Fortune Green and West Hampstead will allow for a mixed, vibrant and successful local community.
-The Area has a distinct and widely appreciated 'village feel' with a variety of amenities and excellent transport links.
-This Plan seeks to retain and protect this character, while allowing for new housing and sustainable growth in the years ahead.
+The Area has a distinct and widely appreciated village character with a variety of amenities and excellent transport links.
+This Plan seeks to retain and protect these positive features, while allowing for new housing, new jobs and sustainable growth in the years ahead.

-3.2 This vision for the Area is summed up in the following six Objectives.
+3.2 This Vision for the Area will be achieved through the delivery of the following six Objectives.